honeydipper/honeydipper/docs/howtos/setup_local.md

 REPO=file:///path/to/mytest honeydipper
 ```

-Notes: the remote repo is intended to be shared so, it might be suitable for your own test environment.
+Notes: the remote repo is intended to be shared, it might not be perfectly fit for your own test environment.
 You can override pretty much everything in your own yaml files.
 Or, you can skip loading the remote config and create your own config from scratch.
-To skip, just remove the `includes` section.
+To skip, just remove the `repos` section.

 ---
 Let me know if you run into any issue